Max for Live is a platform that lets you build your own devices for use in Ableton Live.

-Palmas is a device solely for synthesizing claps.
-It has up to 32 pairs of hands to make anything from a lonely person clapping to a large group of people clapping.
-There are parameters to control stereo position, velocity, playback speed, and attack.
-This allows deep control over the timbre of the clapping.
-One fun feature is if you hover over the parameters you are greeted with 4 different philosophical quotes.
+Palmas is a playful but useful device that’s dedicated to one task: synthesizing claps.
+It provides up to 32 pairs of hands to simulate anything from a lone clapper to a large group of people.
+There are additional parameters that control stereo position, velocity, playback speed, and attack, allowing for fine control over timbre and character.
+To top things off, you’re greeted with different philosophical quotes if you hover over each of the four parameters.

-Vizzable is an incredibly fun video effect that will take your webcam and transform live video into mesmerizing patterns.
-There are tons of visual effects including a slicer, kaleidoscope, fisheye, blurrer, and much more.
+VIZZable 2 is an incredibly fun video effect that will transform live video from your webcam into mesmerizing patterns.
+There are tons of visual effects including a slicer, kaleidoscope, fisheye, blur, and more.

 4. Group Humanizer (MIDI effect)

-One of the challenges programming drums and other instruments is the absence of human feeling.
-Group Humanizer is a great tool that “humanizes” MIDI tracks by adding variances to the timing of your MIDI patterns.
-The real power of Group Harmonizer is its ability to humanize multiple (up to 10) tracks at once.
-With special parameters like “listening” and “influence”, different tracks can influence each other / be influenced by each other through the MASTER device (shown below).
+One of the most common challenges of programming drums and other instruments is humanization.
+Group Humanizer is a great tool that humanizes tracks by adding variances to the timing of MIDI patterns.
+What separates Group Harmonizer from the crowd is its ability to humanize multiple (up to 10) tracks at once.
+With unique parameters like listening and influence, different tracks can influence — and be influenced by — one another.

-There are a lot of Max For Live step sequencers, Advanced Step Sequencer is great because of the balance of functionality and simplicity.
-It is pretty fast to draw in patterns under the Pitch Panel and the Octave/Velocity panels add extra control.
-One of the best features is the scale tool, which will allow you to make patterns adhere to different scales.
-The Control panel is also a great way to quickly shift the patterns around.
+While there are a lot of Max For Live step sequencers out there, Advanced Step Sequencer 2.0 is particularly great for the balance it strikes between functionality and simplicity.
+You can draw in patterns with speed and precision under the Pitch panel, and the Octave and Velocity panels offer additional control.
+The sequencer also offers a neat Scale tool, which allows you to make patterns adhere to different scales.

 7. Architect (LFO)

-Architect is a device similar to the stock LFO from the Max for Live Essentials but improves on several features.
-Architect gives you the option to switch between MIDI (one shot envelope mode) or Loop (repeating LFO mode).
-The best part is the ability to draw your own shapes in the main window.
+Architect is a device that improves upon the stock LFO from the Max for Live Essentials collection.
+Architect gives you the option to switch between MIDI (one-shot envelope mode) and Loop (repeating LFO mode) settings.
+Its best part is its main window, which lets you freely draw your own shapes.